-WESTLAKE VILLAGE, Calif: 25 September 2014 — The number of performance quality, reliability and connection speed problems has declined from last year as TV and Internet service providers (ISP) continue to upgrade their networks to newer technology and faster connection speeds, according to the three U.S. wireline studies released today: the J.D.
-Power 2014 U.S. Residential Television Service Provider Satisfaction StudySM; the J.D.
-Power 2014 U.S. Residential Internet Service Provider Satisfaction StudySM; and the J.D.
-Power 2014 U.S. Residential Telephone Service Provider Satisfaction Study.SM
+WESTLAKE VILLAGE, Calif: 24 September 2015 — Scores for network performance and reliability have improved, the number of U.S. households connected to digital service has grown and satisfaction has increased across wireline offerings, according to three U.S. wireline studies released today: the J.D.
+Power 2015 U.S. Residential Television Service Provider Satisfaction StudySM; the J.D.
+Power 2015 U.S. Residential Internet Service Provider Satisfaction StudySM; and the J.D.
+Power 2015 U.S. Residential Telephone Service Provider Satisfaction Study.SM

 The annual wireline studies evaluate residential customers’ experiences with TV, Internet and phone services in four regions: East, South, North Central and West.
-The studies measure customer satisfaction based on five factors: performance and reliability; cost of service; programming (TV only); billing; communication; and customer service.
+The ISP and telephone studies measure customer satisfaction across five factors: network performance and reliability; cost of service; billing; communication; and customer service.
+The TV study measures satisfaction in those same five factors plus another one, programming.
 Satisfaction is calculated on a 1,000-point scale.

-“The ability to provide a high-quality experience with all wireline services is paramount as performance and reliability is the most critical driver of overall satisfaction,” said Kirk Parsons, senior director of telecommunications at J.D.
+“The ability to provide a high-quality experience with all wireline services is paramount, as performance and reliability is the most critical driver of overall satisfaction,” said Kirk Parsons, senior director and technology, media & telecom practice leader at J.D.
 Power.
-“While customers may be leveraging the same network or connection across multiple services, their experience can be different given the equipment type, connection to the home, service plans used and the different activities performed on each.”
+“The fact that households continue to choose to upgrade their wireline connection to digital service is a testament to its improved performance and benefits, such as higher quality video and faster Internet speeds.”

 Residential Television Service Provider Satisfaction Study

-- DIRECTV and Verizon FiOS (738) rank highest (in a tie) in TV customer satisfaction in the East region; AT&T U-verse (750) ranks highest in the North Central region; Verizon FiOS (751) ranks highest in the South region; and DISH Network (739) ranks highest in the West region.
+- DIRECTV (771) ranks highest in TV customer satisfaction in the East region; AT&T U-verse and DIRECTV (750) rank highest (in a tie) in the North Central region; Verizon FiOS (777) ranks highest in the South region; and DISH Network (761) ranks highest in the West region.